 Argentum nitricum is an excellent all-purpose remedy for chronic anxiety or generalized anxiety disorder.

 It is derived from the mineral silver nitrate.

 This is an appropriate remedy if you are a constant worrier who’s always thinking about the ways things could possibly go wrong.

 Argentum is also good for anticipatory anxiety such as that experienced before public speaking or taking an exam.

-It’s also recommended if you suffer from anxiety brought on by a phobia such as claustrophia or fear of heights.
+It’s also recommended if you suffer from anxiety brought on by a phobia, such as claustrophobia or fear of heights.

-If you’re life is driven by “what ifs,” argentum might be the ideal remedy for you.
+If your life is driven by “what ifs,” argentum might be an ideal remedy for you.

 It’s specifically helpful if your anxiety symptoms are acute and come out of the blue with no obvious trigger.